rafi-m/coinMarketCapAutomation/README.md

 4. open ZoomApp.feature file and change the device name as given in devices.json

 ## Test Reports
 HTML test reports will automatically open once all the test has been run.
-Run the following command can be used to view the test report manually.
+Following command can be used to view the test report manually.
 ```bash
 test-output\spark\index.html
 ```